DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 The `crushTempHumidity.h` and `oogwayTempHumidity.h` files contain initialization and functions to read and print data from the temperature and humidity sensors onboard.

-Before compiling the Peripheral Arduino sketch, the `copy_tempHumidity.sh` script copies the correct header to the Peripheral Arduino sketchbook and renames it to `tempHumidity.h`.
-After compilation is complete, the `copy_tempHumidity.sh` script deletes `tempHumidity.h` from the sketchbook.
+Before compiling the Peripheral Arduino sketch, the `copy_offset_temp_humidity.sh` script copies the correct header to the Peripheral Arduino sketchbook and renames it to `tempHumidity.h`.
+After compilation is complete, the same script deletes `tempHumidity.h` from the sketchbook.